Site Menu

 Master’s Thesis Instructions:

-The student will also complete a Master's thesis, ranging from 15,000 to 35,000 words, on one of the following subjects.
+The student will also complete a Master’s thesis, ranging from 20,000 to 35,000 words, on one of the thesis subjects provided.
 This thesis must be completed after all other assignments and courses are finished.
 However, it is strongly advised to begin preparing and researching early, even while completing other coursework.

 Thesis Expectations: